-Are you looking for great places to live in Florida?
-With white sand beaches, popular attractions like Disney World and Universal Studios, a variety of professional sports teams, and major corporation headquarters, almost anywhere in the Sunshine State would make a good home.
-But with the median home prices around $222,000 and median monthly rent at about $1,800, finding an affordable home near cool amenities in Florida can be tough.
-That said, it’s not impossible!
-If you don’t mind living in smaller areas outside of big cities, it’s easier to find a safe, affordable spot.
-Give one of these five most affordable places to live in Florida a try!
+Thinking about moving to Florida?
+With white sand beaches, popular attractions like Disney World and Universal Studios, and major corporation headquarters, there’s plenty to love about living in the Sunshine State.
+But with median home prices around $305,266 and median monthly rent at about $1,800, finding an affordable home can be tough.
+But it’s not impossible!
+If you don’t mind living in smaller areas outside of big cities, it’s easier to find a budget-friendly home.
+Check out these five most affordable places to live in Florida!

 - Population: 170,063